szuniga07/ham/README.md

 #> line after the baseline period.
 There was a significant increase
 #> for the control group after the baseline period: 0.12.
 #>
-#> DID estimates the average treatment effect on the treated
-#> group (ATET).
-This represents the difference in the mean
+#> DID estimates the difference in mean overall level between
-#> overall level between the intervention and control groups.
+#> the intervention and both the non-intervention period/group.
 #> In other words, there was a non-significant increase in the
 #> mean los by 0.101 for the intervention group.
 #>